yossieko/QShift32/README.md

 This project is basically a new revision of my other project "quickshiftuino".
 The differences are pretty big though, so I decided to create a new repository.

+-> ***Note:*** This project is intended for TCI ignition systems.
+Older bikes with a CDI ignition are not compatible (many dirt bikes without a full ECU, most carbureted bikes etc.)

 "**quickshiftuino**" had 2 channels that could cut the power to the ignition coils on the high side (P-Mos).
 That topology works great, is fairly simple and reliable, but doesn't allow for more complex features.